CoryParsnipson/sfml-test/README.md

 Things to do next
 -----------------
+* Refactor Entity class
+   * need to move some functions into SceneObject (id)
    * need to overhaul graphics classes or something because it's very clunky
       * In the scene rendering, entity draw and entity update show most time spent in profiler
       * refactor entity component hierarchy
       * need to redo facade on sfml drawable objects, because it is super bad
    * both of these things below: consider making physics parts composites?
       * need to upgrade physicscomponent to take list of bounding boxes
       * Work on adding animations
          * need to upgrade graphicscomponent to take in animations capability?

 * Consider adding an array to PlayerGamepad that keeps track of which keys/mouse buttons are being pressed